 “Almost Home” was chosen for several reasons:

 At our Summer Reading Convocation, one student will receive the First‑Year Student Writing Award, which recognizes the best Summer Reading essay response.

-Sometimes, students even get to meet the author!
-In previous years, authors John Shors, Wes Moore, and Sonia Nazario came to campus for Cabrini Day, presenting about their works and meeting with students.
+Sometimes, Cabrini students even get to meet the author!
+In previous years, authors John Shors, Wes Moore, Sonia Nazario, and Eboo Patel came to campus for Cabrini Day, presenting about their works and meeting with students.